 It’s more productive to be quality on the training pitch and train significantly less than to train more but be sloppy all the time.

 The only way to be quality on the training pitch is to be solely focused on your game and technique.
 Instead of needlessly running around like a headless chicken, try to be focused and make your shots.
+You can also train at home, using basketball yard guards, that you can easily find online, on websites such as LearnToCoachBasketball.

 3. The Little Things Matter